 - 1/4 teaspoon Worcestershire sauce

 - In a medium bowl beat together the cream cheese and mayonnaise until smooth.

 - Add the lemon juice, chili sauce, Worcestershire sauce and dried onion.
 Beat until smooth.

-- Stir chopped shrimp into the cream cheese mixture.
+- Chop up the shrimp into smaller chunks.
+Stir chopped shrimp into the cream cheese mixture.

 - Garnish with sliced green onions.

 - Keep chilled.
 Serve with Ruffles potato chips (or your favorite cracker).